EPL GW-3 FPL Player Picks

 Hugo Lloris (£5.5m, Tottenham v Wolves)

-Lloris will be eager to secure his first clean sheet of the Premier League season when Spurs take on goal-shy Wolves this weekend.
-Despite being a reliable presence in between the sticks for Spurs in their first two games, the shot-stopper was powerless to prevent his side from conceding goals in both games.
-The prospects for a shut–out in this fixture look better: The absence of Wolves striker Raul Jiménez has seen the team struggle to score goals.
+Lloris is eager to secure his first clean sheet of the season as Spurs host goal-shy Wolves this weekend.
+Despite being a reliable presence between the sticks for Spurs in their first two games, the shot-stopper was powerless to prevent his side from conceding goals in both games.
+The prospects for a shutout in this fixture look better: The absence of Wolves striker Raul Jiménez has seen the team struggle to score goals.

 ~